-Assuming that setup and support charges do not change, we can estimate that the total cost of CogWatch over 5 years in order to rehabilitate 10 patients is \in 159,210 or \in 15,921 per unit/patient.
-Since the current treatment would cost \in 18,292 per patient, CogWatch deployment would save \in 2,371 per patient (i.e., Δ Cost = - \in 2,371).
+Assuming that setup (€1,000), and support charges (€500 per year) do not change, we can estimate that the total cost of CogWatch over 5 years in order to rehabilitate 10 patients is

+€162,462 or €16,246 per unit/patient.
+Since the current treatment would cost €18,292 per patient, CogWatch deployment would save €2,046 per patient (i.e., $\Delta$ Cost = -€2,046).

-Figure 22.
-Costs of current and CogWatch treatments for different number of patients treated over a 5Yrs period.
+Figure 28: Costs of current and CogWatch treatments for different number of patients treated over a 5 year period.

-Now, if we assume that the current cognitive rehabilitation treatment yields a minimum quality of life, or heath utility of 0.6 [50] and the implementation of CogWatch will result in maximum utility of 0.7 then the patient would gain an extra half year of perfect health within the 5 years treatment with CogWatch (Δ QALY = 0.5QALY).
-Based on these assumptions, the ICER would be -€4,743 per QALY.
-That means that with CogWatch a gained QALY would be €4,743 cheaper than the current practice.
+Now, if we assume that the current cognitive rehabilitation treatment yields a minimum quality of life, or heath utility of 0.6 [54] and the implementation of CogWatch will result in maximum utility of 0.7 then the patient would gain an extra half year of perfect health within the 5 years treatment with CogWatch ( $\Delta$ QALY = 0.5QALY).
+Based on these assumptions, the ICER would be - $\pm$ 4,093per QALY.
+That means that with CogWatch a gained QALY would be $\pm$ 4,093 cheaper than the current practice.

-Furthermore, if we know what the NHS is willing to pay (WTP) to gain a QALY, we can calculate the maximum Δ Cost, or headroom, as follows:
+Furthermore, if we know what the NHS is willing to pay (WTP) to gain a QALY, we can calculate the maximum $\Delta$ Cost, or headroom, as follows:

-$max\Delta Cost = WTP max\Delta QALY$,
+$max\Delta Cost = WTP max\Delta QALY$ .

-where max Δ QALY, the maximum incremental QALY is calculated on the basis of the maximum potential effectiveness gap which is the difference between the max utility perceived under the current treatment and the max utility perceived under CogWatch during the duration of the treatment which is taken to be 5 years.
-Assuming that CogWatch achieves perfect life (i.e., Utility=1 or unassisted preparation of tea) we have max∆Cost = €24,390 2 = €48,780.
+where $\max \Delta QALY$ , the maximum incremental QALY is calculated on the basis of the maximum potential effectiveness gap which is the difference between the max utility perceived under the current treatment and the max utility perceived under CogWatch during the duration of the treatment which is taken to be 5 years.
+Assuming that CogWatch achieves perfect life (i.e., Utility=1 or unassisted preparation of tea) we have

-$max \Delta QALY = (1-0.6) 5 = 2QALY.$
+$max\Delta QALY = (1-0.6) 5 = 2QALY.$